 Talk about social and emotional growth.

-You might start this part of the conference with social and emotional growth and adjustment.
+You might start this part of the conference with a child’s social and emotional growth and their adjustment to school.
 This is a big concern for most parents and they are better able to listen to the rest of the conference once you address how the child is fitting into the classroom.
 Parents wonder: Does she cry after drop-off?
 Does he push on the playground?
 Does she have someone to play with?
 Is he too bossy?
 Does she participate?
 (For some parents, you will just need one sentence about how well the child has adjusted to school and is kind and helpful to everyone.
 Parents are instantly reassured!)

 Addressing social and emotional growth is especially important for a child who had a rough start to the year.
 You may have contacted parents earlier in the year.
 Share how things have changed since that point.
 You can highlight improvements in turn-taking, participation, willingness to work, coping strategies, etc.